 Errors made by payers

-The rarest reason, only 3-4% of failures.
+The rarest reason – only 3% of failures.
 Not everyone knows about the CVC2 code required for 3D-S authentication.
 And it’s not a hopeless task you can’t influence.
 You'll eliminate this type of decline reason by providing your customers with an intuitive checkout, you’ll eliminate this type of failure.

 Payment gateway issues

 At times, the payment gateway that you are using may decline your transaction.
-This often happens because certain merchants may have an upper limit on transactions.
+This happens because certain merchants may have an upper limit on transactions.
 If the transaction exceeds that amount, it gets declined.
 In such cases, the consumer has to check whether there are other payment methods available or make multiple transactions until the desired amount is reached.
 Another reason is a payment gateway fault, or simply its downtime.

 A security threat from the side of the issuing bank can lead to a decline.
 For example, a card is marked only for domestic use and is being used for an international website.

 There can also be a range of other issues that may occur, for instance, poor internet connection, the two-factor authentication not occurring correctly, or the connection timing out due to a slow response from the initiator’s end.

 3 tips on payment failure management

-- The user is more likely to make a successful payment if the payment form will be helpful with it: splitting the card number input field into four-digit blocks with automatic cursor transfer to the next block, visual imitation of a bank card, no unnecessary fields or unnecessary information.
-The payer should get tips at each stage of filling out the payment form: everyone appreciates convenience and time savings.
+- Users are more likely to make successful payments if the payment form is helpful with it: splitting the card number input field into four-digit blocks with automatic cursor transfer to the next block, visual imitation of a bank card, no unnecessary fields or information.
+Provide tips at each stage of filling out the payment form: everyone appreciates convenience and time savings.

 - Analyse the reasons for transaction failure and abandoned carts: according to statistics, after several reminders to customers about an unfinished purchase, sales results increase by 2.4 times compared to cases when one was just sent a formal message.